CBD for Dogs with Cancer

 • Cannabis is referred to as hemp if it contains 0.3% THC or less.8

-Cannabidiol (CBD) is the second most active component of the cannabis plant.
-It is derived directly from the hemp plant or manufactured in a lab.
 CBD is safe for dogs, but THC, the main natural compound in cannabis, is toxic for pets in high amounts.2

-The United States Drug Enforcement Administration (DEA) lists marijuana and its cannabinoids as Schedule 1 controlled substances.3 In humans, medical marijuana contains THC, which is toxic to dogs.
-It is safest to choose CBD with less than 0.3% THC for pets.
+The United States Drug Enforcement Administration (DEA) lists marijuana and its cannabinoids as Schedule 1 controlled substances.3

+In humans, medical marijuana contains THC, which is toxic to dogs.
 While THC will likely not kill your pet, it can induce negative side effects.
 Ongoing research needs to be done to find a therapeutic dose for THC to be established as safe and helpful for dogs.5

 You might see the names “sativa” and “indica” thrown around with cannabis products.
+These are two different types of cannabis.
 Some people consider these to be two different strains of the single species cannabis, while others consider them to be separate species (as in Cannabis sativa and Cannabis indica).

 More separate species have also been suggested.
 Even botanical taxonomists don’t all agree about whether cannabis is one single species with many different strains or a genus with multiple species and strains within those.4

 How CBD for Dogs with Cancer Helps

-It has been shown that dogs have a higher concentration of CB1 cannabinoid receptors (the receptors which are activated by cannabinoids) in their brains than humans.2
+In fact, it has been shown that dogs have a higher concentration of CB1 cannabinoid receptors (the receptors which are activated by cannabinoids) in their brains than humans.2

 Another study found that CBD caused apoptosis (cell death) and mitochondrial function impairment in canine gliomas, a primary brain tumor.10